algolife-research/stochastic/doc/CONCEPTUAL_FRAMEWORK.md

-# Phonon: Conceptual & Theoretical Framework
+# Stochastic: Conceptual & Theoretical Framework

 ## 1. Core Philosophy: Music as Graph Physics

-Phonon represents a paradigm shift from linear, timeline-based music creation (DAWs, Piano Rolls) to a **spatial, discrete-event simulation**.
+Stochastic represents a paradigm shift from linear, timeline-based music creation (DAWs, Piano Rolls) to a **spatial, discrete-event simulation**.

 In this framework, music is not "played back" from a recording; it is **simulated** in real-time.
 The composition is a living system defined by topology (connections) and physics (rules of travel), rather than a fixed sequence of events.